ieee-vgtc/ieeevis.org/year/2019/info/call-participation/posters.md

 ### BEST POSTER RESEARCH AWARDS

 The chairs of each conference will award two categories of awards.
-The ‘Best Poster Research’ awards will recognize the most significant research contributions based on the submitted 2 page poster summary.
+The ‘Best Poster Research’ awards will recognize the most significant research contributions based on the submitted two-page poster summary.
 These awards will be noted in the program and presented with a signed certificate.

 ### BEST POSTER DESIGN AWARDS